 With so many restrictions put in place by Niantic, it might be hard to figure out what Pokemon you should use.
 To help you out, we’ve put together a ‘best team’ and a list of recommendations to take into the Great League Remix.

-Best team for the Pokemon Go Great League Remix
+- Best team for the Great League Remix

 For the best chance of success in the Great League Remix, we’d recommend a team consisting of Registeel, Mandibuzz, and Machamp.
 These three will give you solid coverage and wins against some of the biggest opponents you’ll face.